 Sometimes a consultation reveals a mismatch.
 This might happen for many reasons:

-• The therapist’s approach isn’t what you were hoping for
+• The therapist’s approach isn’t what you were hoping for.
+This can lead to pre-therapeutic ruptures which can feel really uncomfortable

 • The timing or expectations don’t align

-A consultation is meant to clarify this early, before anyone invests time, energy, and emotional work into a process that may not feel right.
+A consultation or screening call is meant to clarify this early, before anyone invests more time, energy, money and emotional work into a process that may not feel right.

 Therapy Is Not One-Size-Fits-All